Is Black Tea Acidic or Alkaline?

 Studies show:

 The caffeine in tea is absorbed in a way to stimulate mental focus and increase your concentration level.
-With black tea, you will still get the benefits of caffeine—like an increase in energy and alertness—without the crash because the caffeine in tea is absorbed at a slower, more steady rate than the caffeine in coffee.
+Black tea offers the benefits of caffeine—like an increase in energy and alertness.
+The caffeine in tea is absorbed at a slower, more steady rate than coffee—which avoids the crash.

 Lowers Cholesterol